4reha/simple-counter-webApp/README.md

 # simple-counter-webApp
-This my first SIMPLE JavaScript project, and it's a webApp counter.. go a head and check it!
+This my very first SIMPLE JavaScript project, and it's a webApp counter.. go a head and check it!